Tousif-khan/Tic-tack-toe-game-in-python/README.md

   2. 2.taking input form 1st player.
   3. Check  if input is valid.
   4. Check if game is still going.
 Anybody wins or its a tie??
-      a.
-Check for row
+      a) Check for row
-      b. check for column
+      b) check for column
-      c. check for diagonal
+      c) check for diagonal
   5. If game is stil going then switch player.